adruzhkin/atm-service-golang/README.md

 - Go to the service directory `atm-service-golang/service` and run backend server:
     ```
     go run ./cmd
     ```
+- Tests implemented partially for server handlers using go-mock.
+To run all tests:
+    ```
+    go test ./server
+    ```
 ### API Endpoints
 #### Service expose five endpoints